-Matthew Griffin is Professor of Transplant Biology in the School of Medicine at NUI Galway.
+Matthew Griffin is Professor of Transplant Biology and Head of the Discipline of Medicine in the School of Medicine at NUI Galway.
 Prof. Griffin is a Clinician Scientist specialising in kidney disease, transplantation and regenerative medicine with a common theme of investigating immune response and inflammation.

 Prof. Griffin’s current research activities focus specifically on acute kidney injury, chronic kidney disease, organ and tissue transplantation and diabetes complications.

 Prof. Griffin was Associate Professor with NIH-funded research programme at Mayo Clinic, Minnesota, USA from 1999-2008.
 He is a member, American Society of Nephrology; European Renal Association/European Dialysis and Transplant Association; American Society of Transplantation; International Society of Nephrology; The Transplantation Society.
 He is a Professor and Principal Investigator with the Regenerative Medicine Institute (REMEDI), School of Medicine, NUI Galway from 2008 – present.
 He is the coordinator of the 11-partner, EU FP7 Collaborative Health Project VISICORT focussed on adverse immune responses to corneal transplantation from 2014 – present.
 He is a co-investigator of the NUI Galway-coordinated, EU Horizon 2020 Collaborative Health Project NEPHSTROM focussed on mesenchymal stromal cell therapy for diabetic kidney disease.